The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Redshift Comparison

 We now compare the PASSAGE spectroscopic redshifts to previously obtained spectroscopic redshifts. \citet{khostovan2025} recently presented a compilation of the COSMOS spectroscopic redshifts encompassing $\sim20$ years of spectroscopic redshifts within a $\sim10$ deg$^2$ area centered on the COSMOS legacy field.
 Using the same cross-matching parameters as in section~\ref{sec:catalog}, we cross-match the PASSAGE catalog with the \citet{khostovan2025} compilation.
 There are 228 cross-matched sources between catalogs.
 We restrict our comparison to the 81 out of 228 sources that have robust redshifts in both samples (the sources that have a quality flag of $\rm Q_{f}=3$ or $4$ in the \citet{khostovan2025} sample and have a flag of 1, 2, or 1.5 in the PASSAGE sample).
 In the \citet{khostovan2025} sample, a source with $\rm Q_{f}=3$ or $4$ has a $>95\%$ confidence in the redshift.
 See appendix~\ref{sec:khostcomp} for a comparison with lower quality flags.
 In figure~\ref{fig:speczcomp}, we show the comparison between the \citet{khostovan2025} spectroscopic redshifts and the PASSAGE spectroscopic redshifts.
 All 81 cross-matched sources have a redshifts agreement between catalogs at the level of $|z_{Khostovan+}-z_{best}|<0.1$.

 This comparison also emphasizes how powerful PASSAGE (and in general NIRISS) is in providing a legacy trove of spectroscopic redshifts: the 15 $\sim2.2'\times2.2'$ PASSAGE fields provide 2183 spectroscopic redshifts, of which only 228 sources had existing spectroscopic redshifts (of various redshift robustness).
-This means that PASSAGE has delivered 1955 spectroscopic redshifts in COSMOS for sources that previously lacked any such measurement.
+This means that PASSAGE has delivered 1955 spectroscopic redshifts in COSMOS for sources that previously lacked any such measurement, and demonstrates the strength of the pure-parallel approach with NIRISS.